connervieira/Assassin/CONFIGURATION.md

         - `message` is the message shown when the relay alert is activated.
         - `gpio_pin` is the GPIO pin ID that this relay is connected to.
         - `alert_on_closed` determines whether or not this alert should trigger when the relay closes or opens.
         - `minimum_activation_speed` defines the minimum GPS speed that this alert will activate at.
 This is useful if your connected device requires the vehicle to be moving.
+If GPS is disabled, this will be ignored.
         - `maximum_activation_speed` defines the maximum GPS speed that this alert will activate at.
 This is useful if your connected device requires the vehicle to be below a certain speed.
+If GPS is disabled, this will be ignored.
 - `bluetooth_monitoring`
     - Bluetooth monitoring allows Assassin to detect nearby Bluetooth devices, and monitor when a particular device has been following for a suspiciously long distance.
+        - This function's "following" detection depends on GPS, and requires that `gps_enabled` be set to `true`.
+If GPS functionality is disabled, then this feature will only alert to devices in the `blacklist`, as described below.
     - `enabled` determines whether the Bluetooth monitoring system is enabled or disabled.
     - `scan_time` determines how long (in seconds) that Assassin will scan for Bluetooth devices each cycle.
     - `minimum_followin_distance` the minimum distance (in miles) that a device has to follow Assassin before an alert will be displayed.